An Automated Multi-modal Evaluation Framework for Mobile Intelligent Assistants Based on Large Language Models and Multi-Agent Collaboration: Introduction

 \textbf{Contributions.} This paper presents an innovative automated multi-modal evaluation framework that leverages Large Language Models through carefully designed multi-agent collaboration.
 The framework addresses three critical gaps in current evaluation methodologies: (1) the demand for scalable automated evaluation that maintains human-level assessment quality, (2) the requirement for unified multi-modal evaluation frameworks that can handle diverse input types and interaction scenarios, and (3) the challenge of capturing subjective user experience dimensions that traditional metrics overlook.

-The main contributions of this work include: \begin{itemize} \item A novel three-tier multi-agent architecture that decomposes complex multi-modal evaluation tasks into specialized roles: interaction evaluation agents for technical correctness, semantic verification agents for cross-system consistency, and experience decision agents for subjective quality assessment; \item Achievement of human-expert consistency rates of 92.95\%, 85.19\%, and 57.78\% respectively in three-stage comparative evaluation tasks; \item Cross-platform validation across five major smartphone brands (vivo, OPPO, Xiaomi, Huawei, Honor), demonstrating practical applicability and universality; \end{itemize}
+The main contributions of this work include: \begin{itemize} \item A novel three-tier multi-agent architecture that decomposes complex multi-modal evaluation tasks into specialized roles: interaction evaluation agents for technical correctness, semantic verification agents for cross-system consistency, and experience decision agents for subjective quality assessment; \item Achievement of human-expert consistency rates of 92.95\%, 85.19\%, and 57.78\% respectively in three-stage comparative evaluation tasks; \item Cross-platform validation was conducted across five major smartphone brands (vivo, OPPO, Xiaomi, Huawei, and Honor) and three internet-based large-model mobile apps (Doubao, Tencent Yuanbao, and DeepSeek Chat), demonstrating the framework’s real-world applicability and cross-domain generality; \end{itemize}

-\section{RELATED WORK}
+\section{Related work}

 The evaluation of intelligent conversational systems has evolved significantly, driven by advances in natural language processing and human-computer interaction research.
 Early approaches focused on component-level metrics derived from machine translation research—BLEU scores, ROUGE metrics, and perplexity measures—but these approaches failed to capture conversational quality nuances that determine user satisfaction~\cite{siro2022understanding}.